helemnmmm/GW_detection_using_deep_learning/README.md

 ## Intro

 This repository contains a deep learning framework for simulating and identifying gravitational wave (GW) signals, particularly those from binary neutron star (BNS&BBH) mergers.
 The project leverages signal whitening, and CNN&ResNet to distinguish GW signals from noise.
+More details for this project to see [here](https://helemnmmm.github.io/projects/1_project/).

 ## 📁 Repository Structure